Why Paid Social Creative Is the #1 Performance Driver

 - lower CPC

-To explore the psychological foundations behind effective creative, see:
+To understand the psychology behind high-performing paid social creative, see:

 → The Psychology-Driven Social Media Ad Agency Approach in 2026